rgabeflores/Home-Automation-Controller/README.md

 # RaspberryPi-IoT-Controller-with-Flask
-An IoT web server on a RaspberryPi made from Flask REST API on Nginx, Gunicorn, and Supervisor
+A web controlled RaspberryPi server with Flask REST API on Nginx, Gunicorn, and Supervisor

 ## Installations
 * Python (Flask)